MichelleRahman21/capstone-backend-michelle/README.md

 By the end of this, developers should be able to:

-- Develop an Express API, leveraging architectural conventions from Rails.
 - Write five CRUD endpoints for an API resource using Express, Mongoose, and JavaScript.
 - Prevent unauthorized users from creating or changing data through the API.